Akeilee/Akeilee.github.io/README.md

 <div><br />
 This GUI was created during a two week sprint for the Engineering Society's entry into a tournament.
 The main sketch was drawn up by the design team in the society and I was then tasked with creating the home screen in python.<br /><br />

 Interactable buttons consists of the home, info, help and logo button.
-Clicking on them will only print to the console.<br /><br />
+Clicking on them currently prints to the console.<br /><br />

 As this was my first time learning and using Python I was unable to create a more detailed GUI.
 For future projects, I would like to add more interactable features.<br /><br />
 </div>